What to pack for a Caribbean cruise? Try my Ultimate Cruise Packing Checklist!

 - Dress socks/stockings, athletic socks

-- 1 or 2 Swimsuits – no cut-offs in the pool
+- Swimsuits: 1 or 2 and cut-offs are not allowed in the pool

 - 1 beach and pool coverup